-I use Perpetuum Wove paper in all of my journals.
-It is currently the only Australian Made paper to carry the watermark symbol of the National Archives of Australia.
+I use high quality paper in all of my journals.
+Currently Zetta Florence's beautiful archival paper.
+It is watermarked with the National Archives of Australia symbol.
 Archival for 500 years.

 A lovely off-white colour, the paper has a silky feel, is a joy to write on and takes fountain pen and inks beautifully.

 It has the following benefits:

 - Features the watermark of the National Archives of Australia Symbol

 - is lignin-free and made of fully bleached chemical wood pulp

 - contains no optical brighteners and is a natural undyed colour

 - has a pH of between 8.0 and 10.0